| Empirical Evidence for the Reality of

 long-held ‘reductionist’ mindsets for the sake of eternal wholeness

+and personal integration.
+I did.
 Many of the experiences of

 this physical life will reap little positive benefit unless

 reinterpreted from a broader multidimensional life perspective.
+And that has been a major

 turning point in my life experience and understanding.
+Sartre was right in stating

-that the physical life can be viewed as being ‘meaningless and chaotic”
+that the physical life can be viewed as being ‘meaningless and chaotic” For if we accept the

 possibility of an afterlife - and life does end on our